bibymaths/perl_snippets/README.md

 Reconstructs DNA sequences from smaller fragments using sequence overlaps.

 ### `euclid_pdb.pl`
 Calculate and print the distances between atoms with the maximum distance for each atom in the first set relative to atoms in the second set.

+### `dna_mutation.pl`
+Reads a DNA sequence from a file, mutates it at random positions to create successive variations, and prints the original sequence, the first mutation, and 10 successive mutated sequences.

 ---